PrismLauncher/prismlauncher.org/src/content/docs/wiki/overview/troubleshooting.md

 **Please note,** that depending on the version of Prism Launcher that you have downloaded, you may have to **change the version number** in the command above.

-If you want to simplify the installation of the AppImage, use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher).
-Note that this won't work on non-systemd system, and we recommend just using packages.
+If you want to simplify the installation of the AppImage, use [Gear Level](https://gearlever.mijorus.it/).
+Note that we recommend just using packages when possible.

 #### Prism Launcher isn't using my system theme